Onattukara: Fire and re-construction

 In the 1880s, the temple was destroyed in a fire.
-When the 'Sree Kovil' (sanctum sanctorum) was caught fire, so many people tried to remove the Deity, but failed.
-At last, an old Brahmana-devotee of the adjacent house, after taking a dip in the temple tank, entered the raging flames and brought out the Deity, safely.
+When the 'Sree Kovil' (sanctum sanctorum) caught fire, many people tried to remove the Deity, but failed.
+At last, an old Brahmana-devotee of the adjacent house, after taking a dip in the temple tank, entered the raging flames and brought out the Deity safely.

 Sri Moolam Thirunal, then king of Travancore, was in Kasi at that time.
 Appearing as a Brahmana-boy in his dream, Sri Krishna asked the king to re-construct the Evoor temple.
 Immediately, the king returned home and constructed a huge temple complex.
-It contained royal facilities such as security trenches atop the roof all around and underground drainage network to discharge the 'abhishka water' from 'Srikovil' to adjacent temple tank.
+It contained royal facilities such as security trenches atop the roof all around and underground drainage network to discharge the 'abhishka water' from 'Srikovil' to the adjacent temple tank.

 The renowned 'Tharananalloor Tantri' (whose ancestor had been brought to Kerala by Sri Parashurama) was appointed as the traditional 'Tantri'.
 Immense wealth (including lands and other assets) was arranged to ensure self-reliance.
 Also, extensive neighbourhood facilities and all necessary infrastructure were put in place for the temple.

 Prayoga Chakra Prathishta

 Evoor Bhagavan's Deity is the unique Prayoga Chakra Prathishta.
-Live 'Sudarshana Chakra' in rear right hand; Panchjanya Sankha in rear left hand; Butter in frontal right hand; and the frontal left hand is held on the hip as a mani-bandham.
+It is presented in the four-armed Vishnu form with Panchajanya Shankha, Sudarshana Chakra, and butter in three hands, and the fourth arm held on the hip as a mani-bandham.

-Bhagavan is in a combative mood ready to release 'Sudarshana Chakra'.
-He is the 72-year-old Sri Krishna at His peak glory and power.
+Bhagavan is ready to release 'Sudarshana Chakra'.
+He is the 72-year-old Sri Krishna.

 Vedic experts have confirmed the extremely rare divine presence of "Sri Chakra" on this deity.
 Consequently, "Raktha-pushpanjali" is a special offering here which is unavailable in Vishnu temples elsewhere.

 Evoor temple is popularly known as the "Guruvayoor of Onattukara".

 Evoor temple is situated near the Cheppad Railway station between Kayamkulam and Harippad.
 The railway line is called the "Theera Desa" (coastal route which is not the main railway route).
 It is easier to reach there by bus.
 Cheppad is about 7 km north of Kayamkulam bus stand.
 From Harippad Bus stand Evoor is about 5 km south.
 You can get down at Cheppad Junction and go by an auto-rickshaw to Evoor temple.
 Alternatively, one can get down at the bus stop (south of Cheppad and north of Ramapuram Devi temple) on NH-47 and walk up to the temple which is about 1 km east of NH-47.